vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 Short name: `-n`

 A name for the VCH.
 If not specified, `vic-machine` sets the name of the VCH to `virtual-container-host`.
-If a VCH of the same name exists on the ESXi host or in the vCenter Server inventory, or if a folder of the same name exists in the target datastore, `vic-machine create` creates a folder named <code><i>vch_name</i>_1</code>
+If a VCH of the same name exists on the ESXi host or in the vCenter Server inventory, or if a folder of the same name exists in the target datastore, `vic-machine create` creates a folder named <code><i>vch_name</i>_1</code>.
+If the name that you provide contains unsupported characters, `vic-machine create` fails with an error.

 <pre>--name <i>vch_name</i></pre>